tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 How To Use
 """"""""""""""""""""""""""

-* Click `E` button to start the selection box, after the objects are selected, press the `space` button to destroy them.
+* Press the `E` key to start the selection box, after selecting the objects, press the `Spacebar` key to destroy them.

 	.. image:: images/modes/DestroyMode/DestroyModeTab9.png
 	`Screen selection remove example.`